 - 12 oz fresh cranberries

-- 1 cup minus 1 tablespoon sugar
+- 1 cup pure cane sugar remove 1 tablespoon of the sugar

-- 1 cup Ginger ale
+- 1 cup strong ginger ale like Reed's

 If you wish to make whole cranberry sauce, just pour it into a bowl.
 For jellied sauce: push the mixture through a sieve to strain out the skins.
 This will produce a sauce must like that in a can, expect with a better, fresher flavor.

 Disclaimer: This post includes affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.